Chart Color Schemes

 Pullenvale is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, Pullenvale's estimated population is around 3,384.
-This reflects an increase of 108 people since the 2021 Census, which reported a population of 3,276.
-The change is inferred from AreaSearch's estimation of the resident population at 3,379 following examination of the latest ERP data release by the ABS (June 2024) and address validation since the Census date.
-This level of population equates to a density ratio of 172 persons per square kilometer.
-Pullenvale's 3.3% growth since census positions it within 2.8 percentage points of the SA3 area (6.1%), demonstrating competitive growth fundamentals.
-Population growth was primarily driven by overseas migration, contributing approximately 53.0% of overall population gains during recent periods.
+The suburb of Pullenvale's population is estimated at around 3,376 as of May 2026.
+This figure reflects an increase of 100 people since the 2021 Census, which reported a population of 3,276.
+The latest resident population estimate by AreaSearch, based on examination of the ABS's ERP data release from June 2025 and address validation since the Census date, is used for this inference.
+This level of population results in a density ratio of 172 persons per square kilometer.
+Pullenvale's growth rate of 3.1% since the census places it within 2.4 percentage points of the SA3 area's growth rate of 5.5%.
+The primary driver of population growth was overseas migration, contributing approximately 53.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Over this period, projections indicate a decline in overall population by 123 persons by 2041 according to this methodology.
-However, specific age cohorts are anticipated to grow, led by the 75 to 84 age group, projected to expand by 44 people.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023, based on 2022 data for each age cohort.
+Future population trends indicate a decline of 131 persons by 2041 according to this methodology.
+However, specific age cohorts like the 75 to 84 group are projected to grow, with an increase of 34 people anticipated.

 Frequently Asked Questions - Population